 2. LETG/HRC-S proposal planners: the above gRMFs and gARFs for the LETG/HRC-S configuration must be used in gRMF/gARF pairs for appropriate response settings to be employed.
 The LETGS group also has convolved gRMFs and gARFs, known as "gRSP" files, available for download on the LETGS Effective Area webpage.
 That webpage explains the proper use and interpretation of these files.

 3. A Note concerning the LETGS Encircled Energy Fraction: The LETG/HRC-S configuration requires that an encircled energy fraction, or EEARF, be considered in order to apply the appropriate response for these grating data.
-With the release of CalDB 2.27 in July 2004, this correction is actually included in the GRMF, and hence should not be included in the GARF.
+With the release of CalDB 4.6.9 in August 2015, an improved encircled energy fraction is included in the GRMF, and hence should not be included in the GARF.
 Therefore, the LETG/HRC-S GARFs (all orders) for LETG/HRC-S have been built so that the encircled energy fraction is not applied to the GARF.
 HOWEVER, in order for the users results to agree with the results of PIMMS for this configuration, one must either use the GRMF and GARF in tandem (in XSPEC, Sherpa, or similar fitting environment), or one must apply the encircled energy fraction to the GARF.
 The GARFs may be modified using the script factor_rsp, which is described in the documentation file factor_rsp.txt.
-The script may be [shift-click] downloaded for use in any shell with isis-script in one's path, such as a shell configured for CIAO 3.4.1.
+The script may be [shift-click] downloaded for use in any shell with isis-script in one's path.
+ISIS is available from links at the ISIS Home Page, but is not included with CIAO 4.16.